Sewing Contractors

 Air Porosity

-The ease with which air is able to pass through material.
-Air porosity determines factors such as the air resistance of parachute cloth, the efficiency of air filtration media and the wind resistance of sailcloth.
+The measure of how easily air passes through a material.
+This characteristic influences the air resistance of parachute fabrics, the efficiency of filtration media, and the wind resistance of sailcloth.

 Autoclave